NubeIO/rubix-ce-docs/docs/hardware/sensors/droplets/droplets-v1/overview.md

 # Overview

 The Droplet is a LoRa® IoT sensor.
-It captures multiple points of data
+It captures multiple points of data:

-* temperature
+* Temperature
-* humidity
+* Humidity
-* lux
+* Lux
-* motion
+* Motion (PIR)

+The Droplet is avalible in 3 different models:
+* Droplet TH -Temperature & Humidity
+* Droplet THL -Temperature, Humidity & Lux
+* Droplet THLM -Temperature, Humidity, Lux and Motion (PIR)

 :::info
-upto 5 year battery life with 3x AA batteries
+Upto 5 year battery life with 3x AA batteries
 :::

 # Why LoRa

-LoRa® is a low-power, long-range wireless technology designed for the Internet of Things.
+LoRa® is a low-powered, long-range wireless technology designed for the Internet of Things.
-It is less affected by buildings and other obstructions than regular WiFi, with one gateway generally being able to provide coverage for a 70x70m 3-story building.
+It is less affected by buildings and other obstructions than regular WiFi and Bluetooth, with one gateway generally being able to provide coverage for a 70x70m, 3 story building.

-LoRa® is expected to hold 75% of the IoT device market share soon.
 The LoRa® community is expanding rapidly, with many new contributions and developments occurring every day.

-* Significantly longer range than for Bluetooth and WiFi
+* Significantly longer range compared to Bluetooth and WiFi
 * Drastically lower power consumption than for Bluetooth, WiFi, or 4G
-* AES128 encryption
+* AES128 encryption on data packets
-* Excellent penetration through obstacles
+* Excellent penetration through obstacles such as walls and ceilings
-* Highly versatile application, which translates into easier integration
+* Highly versatile application, which translates into easier integration and a more efficiant installation

 ![droplet.png](../../../img/droplet.png)